HarvestMondello/Colorado-climbing-route-analysis/README.md

 This project was inspired by my passion for the local climbing community in Colorado and specifically in the Boulder area where I live.

 # Tools I used
-- **SQL**: For querying the data.
+- **SQL**: For querying the data for the final data analysis.
-- **Python**: For data pipeline, data cleaning and visualization.
+- **Python**: For data pipeline, data cleaning, EDA and visualization.
-- **Visual Studio Code (VS Code)**: Editing GitHub-facing files such as `README.md`, `.bas` (VBA modules), and license documentation.
+- **Visual Studio Code (VS Code)**: Editing GitHub-facing files such as `README.md` and license documentation.
 - **GitHub and Git**: Version control and sharing of analysis, visualizations, and code.
+- **Markup**: For the `README.md` file and for the live Leaderboards website.
 - **ChatGPT**: Assisted with routine tasks and project efficiency.

 # How I Built It
 I began by aquiring via webscraper Python script and then cleaning the datasource.
+Then in did an Exploratory Data Analysis (EDA) in Python.
-I ran queries during the analysis in PostgreSQL.
+I ran queries during final data analysis in PostgreSQL and visualized in Python.
 Finally, I built interactive **Route Metrics** and real time **Leaderboards** on top of this clean dataset to uncover trends in the climibing community.
+The leaderboards feed updates periodically.

 # The Analysis
 <<<>>>